FabricMC/fabric/fabric-lifecycle-events-v1/README.md

 ## `ClientEntityEvents`

-Events related to the lifecycle of entities in a client world.
+Events related to the lifecycle of entities in a `ClientWorld`.
 Currently, this contains event for an entity being loaded into a `ClientWorld`.

 ## `ClientBlockEntityEvents`

-Events related to the lifecycle of block entities in a client world.
+Events related to the lifecycle of block entities in a `ClientWorld`.
 Currently, this contains events related to loading and unloading block entities in a `ClientWorld`.